RealOrangeOne/theorangeone.net/content/posts/self-hosting-website/index.md

 This container is built using GitHub actions, automatically on push, and then uploaded to GitHubs package registry.
 A [docker-compose configuration](https://github.com/RealOrangeOne/infrastructure/blob/master/ansible/roles/docker/files/theorangeone.net/docker-compose.yml) is pre-installed on my server, pointed at this container, and with the necessary Traefik rules to route traffic correctly.

 To maintain auto-deployment functionality, something I find really important, I run [watchtower](https://containrrr.github.io/watchtower/).
-Watchtower polls the upstream of all containers I depend on, and when there's changes, automatically pulls and restarts them.
+Watchtower polls the repositories of all the containers I depend on, and when there are changes, automatically pulls and restarts them.
 The poll interval is five minutes, so it's a slower update than Netlify, but for my needs it's fine.
-Generally this is ill-advised as it can cause containers to update unexpectedly, but I pin containers properly, so i'm not worried.
+Generally this is ill-advised as it can cause containers to update unexpectedly, but I pin containers properly, so I'm not worried.

 ## Success?